How to Lower Your Student Loan Payments

-If you have federal loans, you can apply for one of four Income-Driven Repayment Plans.
-Your monthly minimum payment will be a percentage of your income (and also based on your family size).
+The details vary for each plan but, in general, your monthly minimum payment will be a percentage of your income (and also based on your family size).
 If your income is low enough, your monthly payment could even be $0.
-After 20 or 25 years of making payments (depending on the plan and when you borrowed), your loans are forgiven.
-(The loan forgiveness is taxable under current law.)
-Defaulted loans are not eligible for income-driven repayment plans.

 Other Alternative Repayment Plans

 The vast majority of student loans ($1.5 trillion) are federal.
 This high volume of loans means there’s a lot of demand for help on federal student loans and the government has developed more plans to assist.
 So even if you don’t qualify for an income-driven repayment plan, you can still consider alternatives to the standard repayment plan for your federal student loans.

 There are two main alternative repayment plans outside the income-driven repayment plan program.
 These are the graduated repayment plan and the extended repayment plan.

 Graduated Repayment Plan: A graduated repayment plan starts with low payments that will increase every two years.
 This plan may be ideal for the typical graduate with federal student loans who expects their salary to increase over time.
 This plan also never sets a payment lower than the interest that gets added each month.
 Monthly payments under graduated repayment are also never more than three times any other payment.
 Non-consolidation student loans will have payment loan terms of 10 years and consolidation loans may have payoff terms between 10 and 30 years.

 Extended Repayment Plan: The extended repayment plan lowers your monthly payment because it uses a longer repayment term, up to 30 years.
 It allows options of 10, 12, 15, 20, 25 or 30 years for payment terms, depending on how much you owe.